 - Obtain the necessary passport and visa.

-- Review Harvard’s Global Support Services’ travel risk ratings and seek necessary reviews as specified below.
+- Examine Harvard’s Global Support Services’ travel risk ratings and seek necessary reviews as specified below.

 Students who are considering travel to an area that is categorized as high-risk, and that would occur during the period of the program / project under Harvard auspices, must both:

 - Complete and submit the Questionnaire for Graduate Student Travel at least 30 days advance* of the expected travel date.
 (Access to the document requires a HarvardKey log-in.)

-This is necessary in order to obtain clearance for travel in conjunction with courses or clinics as well as independent travel for the duration of the placement or project abroad.
+This is necessary in order to obtain clearance for travel in conjunction with courses or clinics as well as independent travel and applies for the duration of the placement or project abroad.
 Please be aware that HLS may advise against — and may even withhold support for — travel that is deemed to pose excessive risk.

 International Students: Unlike U.S. citizens and permanent residents, international students at HLS may face difficulties when traveling abroad and returning to the U.S. during their studies.
 Before making a commitment to travel outside the U.S., international students should carefully review the travel information provided by the Harvard International Office (HIO), and speak to an HIO advisor.